-Squire - Hits From 3000 Years Ago - Vinyl Reissue with special insert
+Squire - Hits From 3000 Years Ago - Vinyl LP with special insert

 Limited edition version of Hits From 3000 Years Ago includes special bonus insert with additional sleeve notes.

 Originally released in 1981 it was the debut release of Hi Lo Records—a label born to issue the recordings by Squire.
 At first launched as an Anthony Meynell solo album, the LP was later reissued as Anthony Meynell and Squire, with a new pop-art sleeve which is the one used for the new reissue.
 It compiles 14 numbers, including some Squire classic anthems, written by Anthony between 1979 and 1981.
 These songs had become stage favourites of the Squire repertoire, and on the versions included here they can be heard in their rawest naked demo form.

 Though the songs never enjoyed the full studio production they perhaps deserved at the time, it remains pop, dancy and crystal cool in its sparseness!
 It keeps its 60's influences and the 'understated' production is akin to early Who and Kinks albums.
 Maybe by avoiding the 80's studio gimmickry that makes the era sound so dated, the songs retain a timeless quality.
 In the end, the original sleeve notes sum it all up wonderfully..." - Anthony Meynell

 It comes with remastered sound and features a colour insert with photos and detailed liner notes written by Anthony Meynell himself.

 A3 My Mind Goes Round In Circles

 A4 Live Without Her Love

 A7 I Put My Arms Around Her

 B1 Make Love To You